 - To describe factual information, like truths those are generally accepted or scientific facts:

-Most guardians are generally worried about their children’s physical health than mental health.
+Most guardians get generally worried about their children’s physical health than mental health.

 Water freezes or melts at 0°C.